 - To introduce the theoretical concepts of public health nutrition including national and international food and nutrition policies, organisations and guidelines

 - To review the important design strategies for design, planning and evaluation of PHN initiatives, related to UK population and policy

 - To introduce the principles of the development of nutrition guidelines for the population

-- To provide a working knowledge of the collection and use of nutritional information from surveys with particular reference to nutritional surveillance in the UK
+- To provide a working knowledge of the collection and use of food composition data and nutritional information from surveys with particular reference to nutritional surveillance in the UK

 - To provide an overview of food regulation and labelling in the UK

 - To introduce the broad issues around food security and sustainability of supply at home and globally